daviddang03/Lee-Lab-Guide-to-Supercomputing/README.md

 - Scroll down to find the DNS client. <br />
 - Right click on it and click Restart. <br />

+# Useful GitHUB Commands: <br />
+Removes all of the files in git status, useful when git push fails due to large file size: <br />
+git rm -r --cached .